title

 Although reading Stalingrad is not necessary to understand Life and Fate, it does help in several places.
 One of the foremost of those is an easier understanding of the Shaposhnikova family; whereas Stalingrad introduces them all together, Life and Fate has instead cast them into winds fanned by a multi-continental war.

 We are already familiar with mother and chemist Alexandra, her troubled daughters Zhenya and Lyudmila; we know Lyudmila's discontented husband Viktor as well as the children Nadya and (deceased) Tolya.
-The last segment of the main family: daughter Marusya Spiridonova, killed during the evacuation of Stalingrad, along her her still-living husband Stepan and children Vera and Seryozha.
+The last segment of the main family: daughter Marusya Spiridonova, killed during the evacuation of Stalingrad, along her her still-living husband Stepan and children Vera.

 As with the rest of the family, the Spiridonovs are also cast to the wind.
 We left Stephan and newly-pregnant nurse Vera still in the city at the end of Stalingrad.
 Now we come to find that Seryozha was among the soldiers of house 6/1, one of the few who avoided Katya.